Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Abstract

 \section{Abstract}

 Merge conflicts often arise when developers integrate changes from different software branches.
 The conflicts can result from overlapping edits in programs (i.e., \emph{textual conflicts}), or cause build and test errors (i.e., \emph{build} and \emph{test} conflicts).
 They degrade software quality and hinder programmer productivity.
-While several tools detect \emph{build conflicts}, few offer meaningful support for resolvinntional cases like those caused by method removal.
+While several tools detect \emph{build conflicts}, few offer meaningful support for resolving them.
 To overcome limitations of existing tools, we introduce \toolb (\underline{BU}ild \underline{CO}nflict \underline{R}esolver), a new conflict resolver. \toolb first detects conflicts by comparing three versions related to a merging scenario: base $b$, left $l$, and right $r$.
-To resolve conflicts, it employs two complementary strategies: example-based transformation (\toolba) and rule-based transformation (\toolbb). \toolbb applies predefined rules to handle common, well-understood conflicts. \toolba mines branch versions ($l$ and $r$) for exemplar edits applied to fix related build errors.
-From these examples, it infers and generalizes program transformation patterns to resolve more complex conflicts.
+To resolve conflicts, it employs two complementary strategies: example-based transformation (\toolba) and rule-based transformation (\toolbb). \toolbb applies predefined rules to resolve conflicts in frequently suggested or conventional ways. \toolba mines branch versions ($l$ and $r$) for exemplar edits applied to fix related build errors.
+From these examples, it infers and generalizes program transformation patterns to resolve conflicts in project-specific or unconventional ways.

 We evaluated \toolb on \totalcon real-world build conflicts spanning \totaltype distinct conflict types. \toolb generated at least one solution for 65 cases, and correctly resolved \totalResolved conflicts.
 We observed that this hybrid approach---combining context-aware, example-based learning with structured, rule-based resolution---can effectively help resolve conflicts.
 Our research sheds light on future directions of more intelligent and automated merge tools.